CIS1221-2023-2024/A3-StringMatching/README.md

 =1 Navigate to the C# project folder: cd [C# project folder]

 -2 Build and run the project: dotnet run

-Input Examples
- in python:

-Reviewing and Evaluating the Project
-Guidelines for Reviewers
-Focus on the following aspects:

-Algorithm Implementation: Correctness and efficiency of the Boyer-Moore algorithm.
-Language-Specific Features: Effective use of Python and C# features.
-Code Quality: Readability, comments, and organization.
-Comparative Analysis: Comparison between Python and C# implementations in terms of performance.
-Evaluation Criteria
-Execution Speed: Time taken for various string and pattern lengths.
-Memory Usage: Efficient use of resources.
-Cross-Language Functionality: Consistency in results between Python and C# versions.

 **How to Clone the Repository**